backdrop-contrib/backup_migrate/README.txt

 to keep memory needs to a minimum, a backup or restore will require significantly more memory then most Drupal operations.

-If your backup file contains the 'sessions' table you will likely be logged out after you run a restore.
+If your backup file contains the 'sessions' table all other users will be logged out after you run a restore.
 To avoid this, exclude the sessions table when creating your backups.
 Be aware though that you will need to recreate the sessions table if you use this backup on an empty database.

 Do not change the file extension of backup files or the restore function will be unable to determine the compression type the file and will not function